 A series of excellent edited volumes on a range of subjects in history, arising from the UCL Neale Lecture Colloquiums.

-Editors: Catherine Hall and Julian Hoppit
+Series editors: Catherine Hall and Julian Hoppit

 This series provides an outlet for the publication of rigorous academic texts in the two closely-related disciplines of Nursing History and Nursing Humanities, drawing upon both the intellectual rigour of the humanities and the practice-based, real-world emphasis of clinical and professional nursing.